Viss/garagesale/README.md

 I vibecoded this nonsense, and then took it into manual review.
 I spent more time making claude test this things ratelimiting, useragent and referrer guardrails than building the actual app.
 This thing is not designed to run forever.
 Need to sell some stuff? dont wanna deal with ebay or vinted? want to make life easy for buyers? got a squareup account, a paypal account, or zelle?
 Rad, this thing is for you.

+## Heads up
+- This thing expects to live in /garagesale, hung off of some domain
+  - Mine lives at hax.lol/garagesale
+  - If you want to change that, you'll have to muck with all the paths in the .py and the various html files in templates/

 ## Features

 ### Public Site